About

 By publishing an annual volume of legal writing containing both professional and student work, the Law Review provides a forum for academic treatment of legal issues, offers a unique educational opportunity for its student members, and aids practitioners in understanding recent developments in the law.
 Members of the legal community generally consider law reviews persuasive reference sources and significant avenues to effect legal and social reform.
 The William & Mary Law Review is currently ranked number nineteen out of the country's hundreds of law reviews and law journals.
 During the last decade, state and federal courts, including the First, Second, Third, Fourth, Fifth, Seventh, Ninth, Tenth, and D.C.
 Circuit Courts of Appeal, have cited the William & Mary Law Review more than four hundred times.

-This summer, Justice Gorsuch cited to the William & Mary Law Review in his majority opinion in Kennedy v.
+In 2022, Justice Gorsuch cited to the William & Mary Law Review in his majority opinion in Kennedy v.
 Bremerton School Disrict., 142 S. Ct.
 2407, 2429 (2022).
-Earlier this year, Justice Gorsuch also cited to the Review in his concurrence, joined by Justice Thomas, in Shurtleff v.
+Justice Gorsuch also cited to the Review in his concurrence, joined by Justice Thomas, in Shurtleff v.
 City of Boston, 142 S. Ct.
 1583, 1609 (2022) (Gorsuch, J., concurring).
-Last year, Justice Kavanaugh cited the Review in his majority opinion in TransUnion LLC v.
+In 2021, Justice Kavanaugh cited the Review in his majority opinion in TransUnion LLC v.
 Ramirez, 141 S. Ct.
 2190, 2206 n.2 (2021), and Justice Alito cited to the Review in his concurrence, joined by Justices Thomas and Gorsuch, in Fulton v.
 City of Philadelphia, 141 S. Ct.
 1868, 1899 n.34 (2021) (Alito, J., concurring).
 In 2020, Justice Alito cited to the Review in his majority opinion in Our Lady of Guadalupe School v.
 Morrissey-Berru, 140 S. Ct.
 2049, 2060 (2020), and Justice Thomas cited to the Review in his concurrence, joined by Justices Alito and Gorsuch, in Espinoza v.
 Montana Department of Revenue, 140 S. Ct.
 2246, 2264 (2020) (Thomas, J., concurring) as well as in his dissent in Seila Law LLC v.
 Consumer Financial Protection Bureau, 140 S. Ct.
 2183, 2231 (2020) (Thomas, J., dissenting).

 History